genriquez1/Kiosk-Checkin/README.md

 The sign-in application is a simple front-end application that runs on a mobile device, e.g., an iPad or an Android tablet that communicated with a back-end database.
 This application is used as a kiosk device to collect

-## Non-Functional Requirements
+### Non-Functional Requirements

-#Design

-#Tooling
-- Mongodb : for Database
-- NPM
-- Express
-- NodeJS
-- Mondodb Compass : for database management

-sign-in
-The sign-in application is a simple front-end application that runs on a mobile device, e.g., an iPad or an Android tablet that communicated with a back-end database.
-This application is used as a kiosk device to collect information on visitors for a corporation.
+##Design

+##Admin View
+- The design will be comprised of a Login page for Admin View which in this case is called Admin.

-Visitor's View
+##Visitor View
-The sign-in application presents to users a web form asking for some necessary information:
+View for the individuals that approach the Kiosk.
+   Within the window the fields will appear as:
    Name
    Email
    Telephone
    Company
    Official visit (checkbox)
    Escort required (checkbox)
-Escort name (if Escort is checked)
+   Escort name (if Escort is checked)  ( Although I was unable to successfully implement)

-When a visitor hits submit the form is sent to the server and stored in a database.
-The application is then redirected back to the login screen.
+#Tooling
+ Listed are the necessary tools in order to operate successfully:
+- Mongodb : for Database
+- NPM : for dependencies
+- Express : Routing
+- NodeJS : For Backend
+- Mondodb Compass : for database management
+- Mustache
+- Handlebars
+- Mozilla Firefox : for debugging with a firebug plugin
+- HTML
+- CSS
+- Javascript
+- Git : required for cloning my repo and making your own future modifications

 Admin View
 The sign-in application offers a password-protected admin view.
 This view lists all the data from the database as a table.